Quantization for LLM: A HW/SW Co-Design Perspective

 For example, at 4-bit quantization, you might have seen some papers using a format called E1M2, which has the set of quantization values \(\pm\{\,0,\, 0.25,\, 0.5,\, 0.75,\, 1,\, 1.25,\, 1.5,\, 1.75\,\}\).
 This is actually equivalent to INT4 quantization with the set of values \(\pm\{\,0,\, 1,\, 2,\, 3,\, 4,\, 5,\, 6,\, 7\,\}\).

-By reducing the operand bit-width, quantization not only decreases the memory footprint, but also enables more efficient computation using low-precision MAC hardware.
+By reducing the operand bit-width, quantization not only decreases the memory footprint, but also enables more efficient computation on low-precision MAC hardware.
 When the baseline LLM stores model weights and input activations in BF16, its linear layer will perform a GEMM using BFP16 multiply and FP32 accumulation.
 As an example, if we employ per-tensor quantization to convert model weights and input activations to INT8, the linear layer can instead perform a GEMM using INT8 multiply and INT32 accumulation, followed by dequantization that multiplies the output matrix with two scale factors.
 This is visualized below:

 \[\begin{aligned} \text{Baseline:} & \ \ 2MK + 2KN + 4MN \\ \text{Quantized:} & \ \ MK + KN + 4MN \end{aligned}\]